Literature Main TearJerker YMMV

 Johannes Cabal the Necromancer

 Johannes Cabal, a necromancer of some little infamy, has

 never pretended to be a hero of any kind.

 .
 His researches are all directed to raising the dead.
 Not as

 but as people, just as they were when they lived: physically, mentally, and spiritually.
 For such a prize,

 some sacrifices are necessary.
 One such sacrifice was his own soul

-, but now he sees that was a mistake - it's not just that he needs it for his research to have validity, you see— the laws of science are just not properly sciency around
+, but now he sees that was a mistake.
+He needs it for his research to have validity, you see— the laws of science are just not properly sciency around

 Unfortunately, his soul now rests within the festering bureaucracy of Hell.